 A pillar of Mexican mole…

-Jalapeño reference point: Equal heat to three times milder
+- Jalapeño reference scale: Equal heat to 3 times milder

 The mulato is one of the Mexican holy trinity of dried chilies that are the essentials for mole sauces and enchilada sauces, along with being a staple for authentic Mexican cuisine.